Israel Experience – Privacy Policy and Notice

 • verifying and carrying out financial transactions in relation to payments you make in connection with the Services.

-Processing which is necessary for compliance with a legal obligation to which IE is subject (GDPR Article 6(1)(c)) such as:
+Processing which is necessary for compliance with a legal obligation to which Israel Experience is subject (GDPR Article 6(1)(c)) such as:

-• providing information to any official authority or any entity authorized by the State, in cases where IE is under a legal obligation to do so;
+• providing information to any official authority or any entity authorized by the State of Israel, in cases where Israel Experience is under a legal obligation to do so;

 • compliance and audit purposes, such as meeting our reporting obligations in our various jurisdictions, and for crime prevention and prosecution in so far as it relates to our staff, members, facilities etc.

-Processing which is necessary for the purposes of the legitimate interests pursued by IE or by a third party (GDPR Article 6(1)(f)) of providing and promoting an efficient and wide ranging service to customers, such as:
+Processing which is necessary for the purposes of the legitimate interests pursued by Israel Experience or by a third party (GDPR Article 6(1)(f)) of providing and promoting an efficient and wide-ranging service to customers, such as:

 • notifying you about changes to our Services;